lamps-wg/key-attestation-ext/draft-wallace-lamps-key-attestation-ext.md

 ## Key attestation extension object identifier

-An object identifier from the id-pe arc defined in {{RFC7299}} should be assigned for id-pe-keyAttestation.
+An object identifier from the id-pe arc {{RFC7299}} should be assigned for id-pe-keyAttestation in the SMI Security for PKIX Certificate Extension Registry.

 ## Key attestation extension ASN.1 module object identifier

-An object identifier from the id-mod arc defined in {{RFC7299}} should be assigned for id-mod-keyAttestation.
+An object identifier from the id-mod arc {{RFC7299}} should be assigned for id-mod-keyAttestation in the SMI Security for PKIX Module Identifier Registry.

 ## Attestation statement formats